Bainbridge/gspread-tool/README.md

 - Install gspread (via pip)
 - Install OAuth2Client (version 1.5.2) (via pip)
 - Install PyOpenSSL (via easy_install)
-- Changing the "/path/to/file" in spreadTool.py to the path of your service account credentials
+- Change the "/path/to/file" in spreadTool.py to the path of your service account credentials